Skip to content

-Leash up and dive in: A dog lover’s guide to California’s state parks and lakes
+Leash up and dive in: a dog lover’s guide to California’s state parks and lakes

 If your four-legged friend perks up at the mention of trails, lakes and scenic adventures, California’s state parks are calling.
 From refreshing lakeside romps to serene woodland strolls, these protected spaces offer paw-approved experiences perfect for bonding with your pup.
 But before you grab the leash and load the car, here’s your ultimate guide to making the most of your dog-friendly California state park visits.